 PEA And Endometriosis

-In a 2010 European Journal of Obstetrics & Gynecology and Reproductive Biology, subjects were provided a supplement containing 400mg of PEA paired with an antioxidant known as transpolydatin.
+In a 2010 European Journal of Obstetrics & Gynecology and Reproductive Biology, subjects were provided a supplement containing 400mg x2 daily of PEA paired with an antioxidant known as transpolydatin.

 The study found that, compared to placebo, women provided this supplement experienced reduced pelvic pain, dysmenorrhea (painful periods) and dyspareunia (pain during intercourse).